C++ support

 }

-Since SC instruction uses RegisterOperand type in Cpu0InstrInfo.td and SC uses FMem node which DecoderMethod is “DecodeMem”, the DecodeMem() of Cpu0Disassembler.cpp need to be changed as above.
+Since the SC instruction uses RegisterOperand type in Cpu0InstrInfo.td and SC uses the FMem node whose DecoderMethod is DecodeMem, the DecodeMem() function in Cpu0Disassembler.cpp needs to be modified accordingly.

-This part of Cpu0 backend code is same with Mips except Cpu0 has no instruction “nor”.
+This part of the Cpu0 backend code is similar to Mips, except that Cpu0 does not include the nor instruction.

 IR